Bold Predictions for Top College Football Freshmen in 2018

 Bold Prediction: Does not take a meaningful snap unless/until Kelly Bryant suffers an injury

-Where as Jake Fromm versus Justin Fields is a debate Georgia may need to deal with through the 2020 season, Clemson's QB situation is much different.
+Whereas Jake Fromm versus Justin Fields is a debate Georgia may need to deal with through the 2020 season, Clemson's QB situation is much different.

-Returning starter, Kelly Bryant, only has one year of eligibility remaining, after which it is clearly Trevor Lawrence's job regardless of what happens this season.
+Returning starter Kelly Bryant only has one year of eligibility remaining, after which it is clearly Trevor Lawrence's job regardless of what happens this season.
 This was probably already the case from the moment Lawrence signed with the Tigers, but it's an undeniable truth now that both Zerrick Cooper and Hunter Johnson have transferred out of the program.

 This does create a bit of a Catch-22, though.